Training with Pseudo-Code for Instruction Following

 \section{Overview of Appendix}

 Our appendix is organized as follows.
-We begin by including PC and NL training samples in Appendix Section \ref{app:sec:training_sample}.
-Then we include sample outputs from trained models in Appendix Section \ref{app:sec:qualitative-ex}.
+We begin by including additional results studying the performance of models in the presence of distractors (Appendix Section \ref{app:KCIF}).
+We then include additional results studying the performance of our method on code tasks in Appendix Section \ref{app:code-tasks}, followed by PC and NL training samples in Appendix Section \ref{app:sec:training_sample}.
+We include sample outputs from trained models in Appendix Section \ref{app:sec:qualitative-ex}.
 We then include the quantitative and qualitative results of running the {\tt Repair} stage in Appendix Section \ref{app:sec-repair}.
 We include data specific instances pseudo-code programs used in the creation of training data in Appendix Section \ref{app:sec-prompts} and then provide details on how model outputs are processed for evaluation in Appendix Section \ref{app:output-processing}.
 Finally, we include some details on statistical significance (Appendix Section \ref{app:sec:stats-sig}) and conclude the Appendix by discussing limitations of our work in Appendix Section \ref{app:limitations}.